dpjtaylor/mac-setup/README.md

 I stumbled across [Solarized](https://github.com/altercation/solarized) a few years back.
 I was struggling with some aspects of standard Xcode themes.
 I find it hard to read the red text in the standard "Dusk" theme for example.

-With Solarized, I like that the colours are not too bright.
-The contrast between colours works well for me.
+With Solarized, I like that the colours are not too bright and the contrast between colours works well.
 It uses greys instead of bright whites or harsh blacks.
-It's quite possible I further tweaked the terminal and Xcode profiles I originally found via the Solarized site.
-I can't remember!

-I pretty much exclusively use Dark mode.
-It feels easier on my eyes.
+I mainly use Dark mode.
+It feels easier on my eyes, so I haven't made much use of the light versions of Solarized.

 ## Terminal